-Periodontal Care and Maintenance in San Diego
+Periodontal Maintenance Cleaning in San Diego

 Periodontal maintenance therapy is an ongoing program designed to prevent the progression of periodontal (gum) disease in the gum tissue and bone that supports the teeth.
 Periodontal maintenance is usually necessary for patients who have been diagnosed with and treated for periodontal disease.

 Maintenance visits to the periodontist can help to prevent additional dental problems in the future, such as further bone and tooth loss.
 Treating the disease in its early stages can help to save you from not only oral and overall health problems, but also money!